-Gather art supplies for your 1 year old to nurture creativity!
+Gather art supplies for 1 year old kids to nurture creativity!
 Here are the best non toxic arts and crafts supplies and toys for toddlers.

 Comic books, handmade puppets, decorations for the home.
 These are some of the creations my kids have made out of miscellaneous art supplies we have lying around the house.
 Art has been a part of their everyday agenda, even when they were toddlers who could barely hold a pencil.